oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

 In a fully extensible way.

 This pairs to the weakness of julia in its lack of a static type system.
-A static type system's benifits comes from ensuring interfaces are met at compile time.
+A static type system's benefits comes from ensuring interfaces are met at compile time.
 This largely makes in-compatible with duck-typing.
+(There are other interesting options in this space though, e.g. [Structural Typing](https://en.wikipedia.org/wiki/Structural_type_system).)